cloudwatt/applications/bundle-trusty-mean/README_EN.md

 For this third episode, lets focus on the MEAN stack :

-* MongoDB : Le désormais célèbre moteur NoSQL orienté document
+* MongoDB : The famous NoSQL motor document oriented
 * Express.js : The web framework for Node.js
 * Angular.js : Front-web applications framework
 * Node.js : The Javascript application server